 Our web site is designated to help everyone who has been affected with this troublesome skin disease and suffers from it directly or indirectly.
-We would like to help fight against the ringworm torment and enable everybody to share his/her own experience, knowledge, helpful hints and advices.
+We would like to help fight against the ringworm torment and enable everybody to share his/her own experience, knowledge, helpful hints and advice.

-So please, we encourage all of you to post your feedbacks and inputs on all medicaments/home remedies you use (or you have used), with successful or less successful results, cure details and tips to help (or warn) others.
+So please, we encourage all of you to post your feedback and inputs on all medicaments/home remedies you use (or you have used), with successful or less successful results, cure details and tips to help (or warn) others.
 Thank you very much!

 What is ringworm?